On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Measuring data dimension

 Provided small enough $\epsilon$, signal is captured within the first $d(\Lambda)$ components, and further dimensions should look qualitatively distinct.
-Fig. \ref{fig:Fig7_SVDmotivate} shows the first 5 components for the spectral data for our initial example in Fig. \ref{fig:Motivation} ($d(\Lambda)=2$)
+Fig. \ref{fig:Fig7_SVDmotivate} shows the first 5 components for the spectral data for our initial example in Fig. \ref{fig:Motivation}a,b ($d(\Lambda)=2$) and Fig. \ref{fig:Motivation}c,d $(d(\Lambda)=1)$.
+In these examples, $d_\epsilon (\Lambda)=d(\Lambda)$ and a clear transition from signal to noise can be discerned.

 An analysis that makes use of the whole spectrum (such as SVD) allows for a more robust identification of a dimension compared to the use of special features such as isosbestic points or isosbestic lines.